 Support our mission to end food waste.

-Our Upcycling Kitchen, located in the Jefferson Avenue Presbyterian Church, makes use of all sorts of edible, nutritious foods that would otherwise have gone to waste.
+Our Upcycling Kitchens, located in the Jefferson Avenue Presbyterian Church and Salvation Army Harbor Light, make use of all sorts of edible, nutritious foods that would otherwise have gone to waste.

 Each week, our team of chefs uses those rescued ingredients to create delicious, nutritious, and complete meals for the community.